mrsamlee/Egg-Fun/README.md

     1) explode on impact
     or
-    2)teleport player on impact location
+    2)teleport player to impact location

   -Includes a minigame/practice arena for egg teleport